-We will not suggest that NLP should redirect its efforts to building models of psychological semantics.
-As we discuss, NLP technologies have been tremendously successful at many language tasks without worrying about the psychological plausibility of their semantic representations.
-For many applications, this engineering-driven approach will be sufficient.
+Correspondence concerning this article should be addressed to Brenden M. Lake, New York University, 60 5th Avenue, Room 610, New York, NY 10011, United States.
+Email: brenden@nyu.edu semantic representations.
+For many applications, this engineeringdriven approach will be sufficient.
 In other cases, we see strong potential for improving NLP systems by taking a more psychological approach to word meaning.
 That is, although NLP models keep getting more successful, there may be limits on their performance in comprehending and producing language that could be overcome with representations that are more like those people have.
 And if these models are intended as psychological theories, they will need to go beyond current benchmarks to considerations of how people use language every day, as we will argue below.